The stellar velocity dispersion in nearby spirals: radial profiles and correlations: CONCLUSIONS

 In this study we have used observed line-of-sight \sigmao and fitted dispersion anisotropy parameters to determine \sigmaR for 34 galaxies from the CALIFA survey.
 These galaxies cover a wide range of properties such as Hubble types ranging from Sa to Sd.
 We compare \sigmaR values to model-based \sigmaR, study how they change with radius and study how they relate to galaxy properties.
 Our major conclusions are as follows:

-\begin{enumerate} \item Model-based dispersions over-estimate \sigmaR\, at small radii.
+\begin{enumerate} \item Model-based dispersions overestimate \sigmaR\, at small radii.
 The difference can be greater than $50\,$\kph\, within a stellar scale length.
-Therefore model-based dispersions do not accurately model \sigmaR and the use of high quality stellar line-of-sight velocity dispersions will result in more accurate stability parameters, asymmetric drift corrections, and better constraints on disc heating processes. \item The radial average of \sigmaR over the effective radius is correlated with $M_{\star}$, $M_{\rm mol}$ and SFR, it is weakly correlated with metallicity and weakly anti-correlated with Hubble type.
-The \medsigmaR\, versus SFR, metallicity and Hubble type relations can be thought of in terms of the \medsigmaR\,--\,$M_{\star}$ relation, which has the strongest and most significant correlation.
-And the best-fitting line to the relation is : $\log \langle\,\sigma_{R}\,\rangle = 0.45 \log M_{\star} -2.77$ with a rms scatter of $0.10$ dex compared to 0.12 and 0.18 dex for $M_{\rm mol}$ and SFR. \item The results found in this paper confirm, with a large sample of nearby star-forming spirals, the findings of \citet[][]{rom17}: using observed, rather than model-based, stellar radial velocity dispersions leads to less stable inner galaxy discs and to disc instabilities driven even more by the self-gravity of stars.
-This shows, once again, how important it is to rely on high-quality measurements of the stellar line-of-sight velocity dispersion, such as those provided by the CALIFA survey and those promised by second-generation IFU surveys using the Multi Unit Spectroscopic Explorer (MUSE).
+Therefore model-based dispersions do not accurately model \sigmaR and the use of high quality stellar line-of-sight velocity dispersions will result in more accurate stability parameters, asymmetric drift corrections, and better constraints on disc heating processes.

+\item The radial average of \sigmaR over the effective radius is correlated with $M_{\star}$, $M_{\rm mol}$ and SFR, it is weakly correlated with metallicity and weakly anticorrelated with Hubble type.
+The \medsigmaR\, versus SFR, metallicity and Hubble type relations can be thought of in terms of the \medsigmaR--$M_{\star}$ relation, which has the strongest and most significant correlation.
+And the best-fitting line to the relation is: $\log \langle\,\sigma_{R}\,\rangle = 0.45 \log M_{\star} -2.78$, with a rms scatter of $0.10$ dex compared to 0.12 and 0.18 dex for $M_{\rm mol}$ and SFR using similar samples.
+For a larger sample of 74 galaxies the best-fitting line to the \medsigmaR--$M_{\star}$ relation is: $\log \langle\,\sigma_{R}\,\rangle = 0.51 \log M_{\star} -3.43$, with an rms scatter of $0.15$ dex.
+This \medsigmaR\,$\propto M_{\star}\,^{0.5}$ relation is important and can be used in conjunction with other scaling relations to measure disc stability and to show that nearby disc galaxies self-regulate to a quasi-universal disc stability level \cite[][]{rom18}.

+\item The results found in this paper confirm, with a large sample of nearby star-forming spirals, the findings of \citet[][]{rom17}: using observed, rather than model-based, stellar radial velocity dispersions leads to less stable inner galaxy discs and to disc instabilities driven even more by the self-gravity of stars.
+This shows, once again, how important it is to rely on high-quality measurements of the stellar line-of-sight velocity dispersion, such as those provided by the CALIFA, SAMI and MaNGA surveys and those promised by second-generation IFU surveys using the Multi Unit Spectroscopic Explorer (MUSE).

 \end{enumerate}